awawa-dev/HyperSPI/README.md

 ![fast](https://user-images.githubusercontent.com/69086569/129419160-c546a0ea-4990-4215-a0a9-8fb1288e0ac9.jpg)

 # Software configuration (HyperHDR v17 and above)

+**In HyperHDR `Image Processing→Smoothing→Update frequency` you should do not exceed the maximum capacity of the device.**

 Select esp8266 protocol for ESP proprietary SPI protocol, esp32 for ESP32 boards or 'standard' for other devices.
 Make sure you set "Refresh time" to zero, "Baudrate" should be set to high but realistic value like ```25 000 000```.
 Enabling "White channel calibration" is optional, if you want to fine tune the white channel balance of your sk6812 RGBW LED strip.